-We have an occupational health and safety management system that covers 100% of our employees and has the purpose of maintaining a safe workspace, so all our employees enjoy physical and mental well-being.
+We believe that a strong commitment to occupational health and safety is essential to achieving our goal of ensuring safe and healthy workplaces.
+We have an occupational health and safety management system that covers 100% of our employees and seeks for all of them to enjoy physical and mental well-being.